adrian-soto/HSinspect/README.md

 * Enigma Public for releasing the data
-* The almighty Stack Overflow community since the code in map/ is a modification of https://stackoverflow.com/questions/39742305/how-to-use-basemap-python-to-plot-us-with-50-states
+* The almighty Stack Overflow community since the code in map/ is a modification of https://stackoverflow.com/questions/39742305/how-to-use-basemap-python-to-plot-us-with-50-states and for many other questions I've answered there while working on this project.